m4sterbunny/rtd-gcp-cloud/source/pages/accounts-billing.rst

 			appengine.ServiceAdmin

-	which grants read-only access to application settings and write-level access to module-level and version-level settings
+	which grants read-only access to application settings and write-level access to module-level and version-level settings.

 .. code-block:: bash